 & 29-30 Sep 2020

-By attending this course you will gain an overview of EU regulatory procedures required to register products in Europe and the regulatory activities that need to be complied with to keep products on the market.
-Pharmacovigilance and safety reporting will be covered as well as licence variations and the commercial aspects of pharmaceutical products.
-The potential impact of Brexit will also be discussed.
-The course will provide a thorough grounding in the subject of regulatory affairs and enable you to perform in your role more effectively.
+Participants will gain an overview of the EU regulatory procedures required to register products in Europe and the regulatory activities that need to be complied with to keep products on the market.

 Benefits of attending: